CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 <a name="Email"></a>
 ** Email (Custom Option) **

-The email configuration information is optional and presented only if selected on the Welcome screen during the first installation or upgrade.
+The email configuration information is optional (NOT REQUIRED) and presented only if selected on the Welcome screen during the first installation or upgrade.
 Email configuration is required for self-service "forgot password" requests.
+Self-service password reset is not a required functionality as password resets can be managed by a system administrator.
 No other functionality or alerts utilize the email setup.
 All alerts will be sent to the Dashboard "Inbox".

 CIS-CAT Pro Dashboard utilizes the Grails mail plugin that supports SMTP servers.
 Expand the advanced properties for additional email setup.